Horizon-test-org/horizon-sdv-tst/README.md

 In this section we will be setting up the GitHub repository environment with the required environment secrets and variables.

 #### Create a GitHub environment
-1. Navigate to the forked repository on your GitHub repository and switch to the Settings tab.
+1. Navigate to the forked repository on your GitHub organization and switch to the Settings tab.
 2. From Settings tab, go to "Environments".
    <img src="docs/images/github_repo_create_env.png" width="450" />
 3. Click on "New environment" and name it "sbx" and click on "Configure environment".